 The review found that many of the code's obligations were outdated or duplicated by other instruments such as the National Electricity Rules and the National Electricity Law.
 The revocation of this code will streamline obligations that are sufficiently regulated by other instruments and reduce unnecessary complexity of Victoria's energy regulation.

 However, some obligations were considered to be relevant, and we are transferring these obligations to the Electricity Distribution Code of Practice.
 This ensures that those obligations will continue for electricity distribution businesses in the delivery of public lighting services.
-The transferring obligations takes effect from 1 January 2026.
+The transferred obligations took effect from 1 January 2026.

 Final decision